JLHewey/SAP-AI-Ethical-Testing-Protocols/README.md

 * Identified several refusal breakdown and consistency failure patterns in GPT-4
 * Exposed ethical inconsistencies not visible through surface-level prompting
 * Developed a repeatable method for stress-testing refusal logic
-* Example: GPT-4 initially refused a morally ambiguous prompt.
-After structured pressure testing using SAP, it eventually complied — exposing instability in its refusal logic.
+* Example: GPT-4 has shown refusal breakdowns under pressure in past tests.
+However, when structured SAP logic was applied, it held its refusal — highlighting the importance of protocol-guided interaction.

 ---